 SOLTRAIN has developed a support scheme for students who want to get involved in the area of solar thermal energy.
 Through the scheme, it offers financial assistance to needy students.

-For the academic session 2022, SOLTRAIN will award postgraduate students from the SOLTRAIN partner countries, namely, South Africa, Botswana, Zimbabwe, Lesotho, Namibia, and Mozambique.
-They must be studying towards a postgraduate degree at any university that’s recognised and accredited.
+For the upcoming year’s academic session, SOLTRAIN will award postgraduate students from the SOLTRAIN partner countries, namely, South Africa, Botswana, Zimbabwe, Lesotho, Namibia, and Mozambique.
+They must be studying towards a postgraduate degree at any university that’s recognized and accredited.

 The bursary amount will be decided on a case-by-case basis with a maximum funding of R 43,000.
-Students can use it to pay their tuition fees, registration costs, and other cost involved.
-But it may not cover other expenses like travelling and accommodation.
-SOLTRAIN will offer the set amount within the first half of the 2022 academic year.
+Students can use it to pay their tuition fees, registration costs, and other costs involved.
+But it may not cover other expenses like traveling and accommodation.
+SOLTRAIN will offer the set amount within the first half of the upcoming academic year.

 More details will be provided to shortlisted candidates via email.
 If you do not receive any communication within a few days or weeks after the closing date, consider your application unsuccessful.